 In general, the substance use of choice among students was alcohol.
 Though approximately 19% of students reported using illegal drugs, the vast majority were also using alcohol, with less than 1% of students using just illegal drugs.
-Of students using drugs, most (66%) were using only marijuana.
+Of students using drugs, about half (49%) were using only marijuana.

 Alcohol was the most used substance, with 78% of students reporting drinking alcohol in the past month.
 The majority of students (61%) binge drank five or more drinks in a single sitting during the past month.
-Males (68%) were significantly more likely to engage in binge drinking than were females (57%).
-Heavy alcohol use (drinking on at least two-thirds of the past 30 days) is much lower, with 3% of students reporting heavy drinking habits.
-Men (6%) were six times as likely to report heavy drinking as women (1%).
+Males (66%) were significantly more likely to engage in binge drinking than were females (58%).
+Heavy alcohol use (drinking on at least two-thirds of the past 30 days) is much lower, with 2% of students reporting heavy drinking habits.
+Men (3%) were three times as likely to report heavy drinking as women (1%).

 Additional differences emerge when alcohol use is examined by race/ethnicity.
-Past month alcohol consumption was much more common among non-Hispanic Whites (82%) than it for minority students (61%).
-This is also true of binge drinking behaviors, with approximately two-thirds (65%) of White students reported binge drinking, and slightly less than half (42%) of students identifying with other races reported similar drinking.
+Past month alcohol consumption was much more common among non-Hispanic Whites (84%) than it was for minority students (56%).
+This is also true of binge drinking behaviors, with approximately two-thirds (66%) of White students reported binge drinking, and slightly less than half (41%) of students identifying with other races reported similar drinking.
 Race/ethnicity does not appear to be a factor related to heavy alcohol use.

 When broken down by class year, a steady increase in alcohol consumption can be seen over time.
-This applies to drinking in general and heavy alcohol use, but no significant change was found for binge drinking.
+This applies to drinking in general, binge drinking and, to a lesser extent, heavy alcohol use.

-Looking at drinking habits by age rather than class shows similar trends, with casual alcohol consumption and heavy alcohol consumption again increasing as students get older, but no significant difference for binge drinking.
+Looking at drinking habits by age rather than class shows similar trends, with casual alcohol consumption, binge drinking and heavy alcohol consumption again increasing as students get older.